coolsamson7/aspyx/README.md

 ```

 The default is that all eligible classes, that are implemented in the containing module or in any submodule will be managed.
 THe container will import the module and its children automatically.
-No need to add artifical improt statements!
+No need to add artificial import statements!

 By adding the parameter `features: list[str]`, it is possible to filter injectables by evaluating the corresponding `@conditional` decorators.